dvonlehman/s3-proxy/README.md

 __`overrideCacheControl`__

 Value of the `Cache-Control` header that is applied to the response even if there there is a different value on the S3 object metadata.

+__`defaultKey`__

+If a call is made to a url ending in `/`, and this option is present its value is used as the s3 key name.
+For example, you may wish to allow users to access `/index.html` when calling `/` on a route.

 ### HTTP Cache Headers